 Hyperbaric Oxygen Treatment (HBOT)

 Team Veteran Foundation Wellness Clinics will provide a path towards total wellness for our Veterans and their families.
-The Arizona Legislature has approved Hyperbaric Oxygen Treatment (HBOT) Program for Veterans with traumatic brain injuries (TBI) and selected PTSD conditions.
-They will be eligible to participate in hyperbaric oxygen therapy (HBOT) under a bill approved in the state House (Feb.
-21), and by the Senate (Mar 26).
-After unanimous approval, the law was signed by the Governor on March 29, 2018.
+The Arizona Legislature has approved Hyperbaric Oxygen Treatment (HBOT) Program for Veterans with Traumatic Brain Injury (TBI) and selected Post Traumatic Stress (PTS) conditions.
 Arizona joins Texas, Oklahoma, Indiana and Kentucky in recognizing the efficacy of HBOT to treat TBI and PTSD.
-This facility will be open 7 days per week and will be open to the public to treat everyone with Hyperbaric Oxygen Therapy (HBOT) for over 60 different conditions.
+This facility will be open 7 days per week and will be open to the public to treat everyone with Hyperbaric Oxygen Therapy (HBOT) for over 70 different conditions.
 Here are the conditions.

 The focus of the Wellness Clinics will be the Hyperbaric Oxygen Therapy (HBOT) chambers, to first heal the brain injuries from the TBI to enhance the viability of other therapies like psychotherapy, chiropractic, physical therapy, acupuncture, massage therapy, and nutrition.
 Other therapies that can enhance keys to healthy living include yoga, meditation, relaxology, aromatherapy, equine therapy, service animals and guide dogs.